 - Life Course Approaches to the Health of Children, Young People and Families

 Through a range of methods including essays, research tasks and presentations.

 Full time day time course which will be delivered over 14 hours during the week.
 The course runs for two years.

 £8,750 per year.

-Alternatively, if you need assistance with your application please call Student Services on 0191 518 8222.
+Please DO NOT use the Apply button below.
+If you need any advice, please call Student Services on 0191 518 8222.

 If you're not quite ready to apply for this course and would like some more information or to speak to a member of staff then send us an enquiry.Enquire about this course